bigboy32/MacOnVirtuablox-TheEasyWay/README.md

 # MacOnVirtuablox-TheEasyWay v.0.1.2 Alpha
 ## This script is under active development!
 Please Raise an issue imediately if something Fails!

+### Quick Notes
+Sorry for the slow dev speed, i have to work on multiple projects at once

 ### What is this?
 This is a script, that will setup mac on virtualbox, the easy way!